osg-htc/docs/docs/worker-node/install-singularity.md

 vulnerability low.
 Beginning with the kernel released with RHEL 7.4, there is a new
 [technology preview feature](https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/7/html-single/7.4_Release_Notes/index.html#technology_previews_kernel)
-to allow unprivileged bind mounts in user name spaces, which allows singularity to run as an unprivileged user.
+to allow unprivileged bind mounts in user namespaces, which allows singularity to run as an unprivileged user.
 The OSG has installed singularity in [cvmfs](install-cvmfs), so if you have a RHEL 7.4 kernel or later you can avoid installing singularity at all and reduce vulnerability even further.
 The RHEL 7.4 kernel (version 3.10.0-693) is available as a security update for all RHEL 7 based versions, even on systems that have not updated to RHEL 7.4.
+Enabling unprivileged user namespaces increases the risk to the kernel, but the kernel is much more widely reviewed and the capability is more limited in scope, so the risk of enabling the kernel feature is considered by OSG security to be lower than installing singularity with setuid-root.

 The document is intended for system administrators who wish to either install singularity or enable it to be run as an unprivileged user.